Casey Cramer: Professional career

-Tampa Bay Buccaneers

-Cramer was drafted in the seventh round (228 overall) of the 2004 NFL draft by the Tampa Bay Buccaneers.
+Cramer was selected in the seventh round (228 overall) of the 2004 NFL draft by the Tampa Bay Buccaneers.
 Casey was later cut on August 31, 2004.

-New York Jets

 Cramer signed with the New York Jets on September 1, 2004.
 He was waived on September 4, 2004.

-Tennessee Titans (first stint)

 Cramer was signed to the practice squad of the Tennessee Titans on September 7, 2004.
 He was released on November 17, 2004.

-Carolina Panthers

 Cramer signed with the Carolina Panthers on November 17, 2004.
 He became a free agent after the 2004 season.
 He was later re-signed by the Panthers on June 14.
 Cramer was waived on September 3, signed to the team's practice squad on September 5, and promoted to the active roster on December 16, 2005.
 He became a free agent again after the 2005 season.
 He re-signed with the Panthers on April 25, 2006.
 Cramer was waived on September 2, 2006.

-Tennessee Titans (second stint)

 Cramer was signed by the Titans on September 3, 2006.
 In the 2006 season, he saw his most playing time in the NFL, even blocking a punt and recovering a fumble against the Washington Redskins.
 Besides making the highlight reels, Peter King's Monday Morning Quarterback, and Chris Berman's plays of the week, Cramer also earned NFL special teams player of the week for his performance.
 On August 30, 2008, Cramer was released from the Titans during final cuts.

-Miami Dolphins

 Following Week 1 of the 2008 regular season, the Miami Dolphins released starting fullback Boomer Grigsby.
 Cramer was signed to replace him on the roster on September 9.
 In nine games with the Dolphins including two starts, Cramer caught two passes for three yards and a touchdown.
 The Dolphins waived Cramer on December 20 when they promoted linebacker William Kershaw from the practice squad.

-Tennessee Titans (third stint)

-Cramer was re-signed by the Titans on December 31, 2008 after linebacker Josh Stamer was placed on injured reserve.
+Cramer was re-signed by the Titans on December 31, 2008, after linebacker Josh Stamer was placed on injured reserve.
 He was waived on September 4, 2009.

-Post-NFL Career
+Post-football career

-Cramer is pastor of King’s Cross Community Church, a Presbyterian Church in America (PCA) church in Dayton, Ohio.
+Cramer is pastor of King's Cross Community Church, a Presbyterian Church in America (PCA) church in Dayton, Ohio.
 He previously served on the staff of several PCA churches in Nashville, Tennessee.